Simple Classic Avgolemono Soup Recipe (Greek Egg Lemon Chicken Soup)

 • 1 small bunch of fresh herbs I like to use parsley and thyme (or 1 tsp each if using dried)

-• 2 bay leaves
+• 1-2 bay leaves

-• 1-2 teaspoons of salt and pepper to taste plus more for seasoning after
+• 2 teaspoons of salt and pepper to taste plus more for seasoning after

-• 2 eggs or 3 for richer soup (room temperature)
+• 4 eggs or 3 for richer soup (room temperature)

 Directions

 4. Prepare the Lemon Egg Mixture: While the rice is cooking, beat the eggs in a medium size bowl vigorously until nice and frothy in a bowl.
 You can use a whisk or I love using my immersion stick blender on low which gets them extra frothy.
 Once eggs are frothy add the lemon juice in a steady stream while continuing to whisk/blend.
+(Some people like to separate eggs and whisk egg whites first then whisk in the yolks and lemon after)

-5. Tempering the Lemon Egg Mixture: When the rice is done cooking, turn off the heat.
-Ladle approx 1-2 cups of broth into a bowl or large measuring cup.
-Slowly add the hot broth to the egg-lemon mixture while continuing to whisk.
-This will prevent them from curdling once they are added to the hot broth.
-Ladle the lemon egg mixture into the soup slowly while stirring the soup then turn back the heat on low and cook for about 5 to 10 minutes until heated through but DO NOT bring to boil.
-Shred your chicken and add it back to the pot and you can also slice your reserved carrots and celery and add those back to the pot too if you would like.
-Season the soup as needed with salt and pepper then serve.
+5. Temper Lemon Egg Mixture: When the rice is done cooking, lower heat to low and remove pot from heat.
+Slowly drizzle reserved ½ cups of the warm broth into the egg-lemon mixture while continuing to whisk.
+(This will prevent eggs from curdling once they are added to the hot broth) Drizzle in the lemon egg mixture into the soup slowly while gently stirring the soup then return pot to heat turn back the heat on low and cook for about 5 to 10 minutes until heated through and foam has disappeared but DO NOT bring to boil.

 Recipe Notes

-• STORAGE: Leftovers can be stored in an airtight container in the refrigerator for up to 2 days.
+• STORAGE: Leftovers can be stored in an airtight container in the refrigerator for up to 3-4 days.
 Reheat on the stove over low heat, making sure not to boil the soup.

 Avgolemono Soup